-One of the key characteristics of the nation's top professional bass anglers is years of on-the-water experience.
-They have fished all types of water under all kinds of conditions.
-Through this experience, professional anglers learn how to catch fish using a variety of techniques.
+One of the critical characteristics of the nation's top professional bass anglers is years of on-the-water experience.
+They have fished in all types of water under all kinds of conditions.
+Through this experience, professional anglers learn how to catch fish using various techniques.

 This extensive fishing experience gives professional anglers a distinct tournament advantage over weekend tournament anglers.
-Most anglers fishing the Wal-Mart BFL realize that they need to gain hours of fishing experience before they can move up to compete at higher levels.
+Most anglers fishing the Wal-Mart BFL realize they need to gain hours of fishing experience before moving up to compete at higher levels.

-Yet, when we examine lists of winners from BFL, EverStart and Wal-Mart FLW Tour events, a small, but elite, group of anglers repeatedly rise to the head of the class.
+Yet, when we examine lists of winners from BFL, EverStart, and FLW Tour events, a small but elite group of anglers repeatedly rise to the head of the class.
 There is something special about these anglers.
-That some thing is the ability to make instantaneous adjustments to their fishing tactics.
+That something is the ability to make instantaneous adjustments to their fishing tactics.

-Being able to recognize when and how to make an adjustment really separates the good fishermen from the great fishermen, say most professional anglers.
-When fishing a tournament, nothing ever really goes the way you plan it.
+Recognizing when and how to adjust really separates the good fishermen from the great fishermen, say most professional anglers.
+When fishing a tournament, things go differently than you plan it.
 You need to be able to change to meet the situation.

-The ability to know when to make an adjustment is crucial to winning a tournament.
+Knowing when to adjust is crucial to winning a tournament.
 Many of these on-the-water adjustments are in response to climatic changes, such as a passing cold front or a subtle shift in water current.
 These conditions will alter how bass behave and strike.

 "The key to any on-the-water adjustment is recognizing change," says professional angler Terry Baksay of Monroe, Conn.
 "This requires you to be very observant.
-You need to look at what the fish are doing, how the bass are relating to structure and how the weather and water are changing.
+You need to look at what the fish are doing, how the bass relate to structure, and how the weather and water change.
 Each change forces you to make changes in your fishing patterns."

 Experienced anglers can often detect these environmental changes as they occur.
-Cold weather and wind are obvious changes that most anglers sense, but water current changes and more subtle weather changes will often fool the weekend angler.
-Baksay relates a tale on how he was forced to make change in his fishing tactics because of a subtle, seemingly insignificant weather change.
+Cold weather and wind are apparent changes that most anglers sense, but water current changes and more subtle weather changes will often fool the weekend angler.
+Baksay relates how he was forced to change his fishing tactics because of a subtle, seemingly insignificant weather change.

 In multi-day tournaments, anglers often go out at different times each day.
-One day, an angler will go out in the early flight when the lighting is dim.
-But another day, the angler will find himself in a later flight when the sun is higher.
+One day, an angler will go out on an early flight when the lighting is dim.
+But another day, the angler will find himself on a later flight when the sun is higher.
 A common mistake inexperienced anglers make is to fish each starting time identically.

-Perhaps you start early in the morning before the sun gets up and you are catching them on poppers and light colors, but the next day, after the sun gets up, you don't catch them.
+Perhaps you start early in the morning before the sun gets up, and you catch them on poppers and light colors, but the next day, after the sun gets up, you don't catch them.
 It's not that the fish aren't there.
 You need to change to catch them.